dwiegreffe/mdsrv-web/faq.md

 <details>
     <summary>How long are remote sessions available that I upload to the server?</summary>
 <p><div markdown="1">
+After a session is uploaded to the MDsrv, any user can delete the session by selecting the _Bin_ button on the right side of the session in the _Remote Session_ menu.
+Currently, there is no time limit on how long your session will be available on our MDsrv as long as it is not deleted by another user.
+This may change in the future.
 </div></p></details>

 <details>
     <summary>How can I upload my trajectory to MDsrv?</summary>
 <p><div markdown="1">
 You can upload a trajectory to the MDsrv for streaming.
 Note that the trajectory must be publicly available on a server.
-Follow the steps in the tutorial <a href="tutorial.html#t-upload-traj">Upload a trajectory to the MDsrv</a>.
+Follow the steps in the tutorial <a href="tutorial.html#tutorial-upload-trajectory">Upload a trajectory to the MDsrv</a>.
 </div></p></details>

 <details>